tsnellgrove/dark_castle3/doc/to_do.md

 				- FINDING: I think the issue was lack of a setter to over-write the 'temp_burt' placeholder
 				- DONE: clean up comments
 		- TBD: RoomCond & InRoomCond
-			- TBD: cond usage eval - do we really need both?
+			- DONE: cond usage eval - do we really need both?
+				- FINDING: no - InRoomCond is better written but was only used for test_frog
+				- FINDING: RoomCond and InRoomCond duplicate functionality
+				- DECISION: re-purpose InRoomCond to inherit from TrueCond and match std WornCond format
-			- TBD: refactor cond
+			- DONE: refactor cond
-			- TBD: update dark_castle
+			- DONE: update dark_castle
+			- TBD: clean up comments
 		- TBD:
 	- TBD: sort out combo cond
 	- IDEA: perhaps cond_lst is a list-of-lists;
 		- IDEA: i.e. each cond is in a list; if len(cond) > 0 then 'and' them?